The Gunning Fog index is a commonly cited readability formula. Find out what the scores mean, the origins of the formula and how you can best use it.

 What is a Gunning Fog Index readability score?

-The Gunning Fog formula generates a grade level, typically between 0 and 20.
-The formula estimates the years of formal education the reader requires to understand the text on first reading.
+The Gunning Fog formula generates a grade level between 0 and 20.
+It estimates the education level required to understand the text on first reading.

-Text to be read by the general public should aim for a grade level of around 8.
-Text above a score of 17 should be taken to have graduate level readability.
+A Gunning Fog score of 6 is easily readable for sixth-graders.
+Text aimed at the public should aim for a grade level of around 8.
+Text above a 17 has a graduate level.

 Where did the test come from?

-The Gunning Fog index was developed by Robert Gunning Associates, a consultancy set up by Robert Gunning in 1944.
-The aim of which was to help businesses to improve their writing.
+The Gunning Fog index was developed by Robert Gunning Associates.
+This was a consultancy set up by Robert Gunning in 1944.
+It aimed to help businesses to improve their writing.

 The results indicated that Gunning’s work was too hard to read.
-Observations included ‘too many different words per thousand… not enough simple sentences… and was too difficult for the intended audience’.
+Observations included:

 How does the Gunning Fog test work?

-The formula for Gunning Fog is 0.4 [(words/sentences) + 100 (complex words/words)], where complex words are defined as those containing three or more syllables.
+The formula for Gunning Fog is 0.4 [(words/sentences) + 100 (complex words/words)].
+Complex words are those containing three or more syllables.

 When is the Gunning Fog Index most useful?

-‘The Fog Index has served as an effective warning system against drifting into needless complexity in the mechanics of writing.
+‘The Fog Index has served as an effective warning system against drifting into needless complexity [...]
 Beginning writers need such warning.
 So do [...] all others who have to write as part of their jobs but are not primarily writers.’

 — Gunning, 1964